Top image: Marisse Caine / RICE File Photo

-In between Mustafa is lit by the rainbows of our time, people from the Himalayas to the far-flung islands of eastern Indonesia, backpackers from Scandinavia to techies from California.
-You might never know to which station each bedazzled face belongs, for in Mustafa the Rich dress down and the Help dress up.
+Mustafa is lit by the rainbows of our time—people from the Himalayas to the far-flung islands of eastern Indonesia, backpackers from Scandinavia to techies from California.
+You might never know to which station each bedazzled face belongs.
+For in Mustafa, the Rich dress down and the Help dress up.

 Mirroring Singapore’s own evolution, Mustafa, in the blink of an eye, went from neighbourhood market to global emporium.
 There is perhaps no other place on this planet where one can, in under an hour, buy petai, the green Malayan “stinky bean”, Mexican Cholula hot sauce, a sari, a Rolex, and a sixty-inch Samsung TV.

 Yet the hour will be manic, as you hustle through narrow aisles, on which star-struck Mustafa virgins dither while drawing the ire of assassins.
 Shopping at Mustafa is not for the faint of heart nor the sensitive of touch.
 For those accustomed to neat, orderly Singapore, visiting Mustafa is an arresting experience.
 To help, one magazine has published a “Survival Guide to Mustafa Centre”.

 When you enter, your bags will be stored; when you walk, your movements will be watched; when you pay, your shopping bags will be strangled with no-nonsense plastic cable ties; and when you exit, your body and bags will be surveyed.
 Mustafa is so chock full of goodies that it deploys airport-level security.